rubygems/rfcs/text/0008-gem-contents-api.md

 The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

+---

+The volume of traffic at rubygems.org is high enough that we must anticipate and build for high traffic from the start.

+There are many options for exposing gem contents, from on-demand expansion to edge-cached block storage.
+On-demand expansion requires more processing time, whereas the storage requirements for uncompressed gems increases the total storage usage of rubygems.org.

+Given that demand for this feature is unknown, the simplest approach is to expand all (or a subset of all) gems into a new S3 bucket.

+Expanding all gems allows us to avoid a complicated proxy process and instead serve content in a consistent way, potentially using a flag to indicate whether the gem has content browsing available.

+If there is a way to create a subset of gems that covers an acceptable percentage of likely usage (ignoring sufficiently old gems or gems that have not been downloaded recently) then we could avoid storage costs for gem contents that will never be browsed.

+The S3 bucket should be exclusively for expanded gem contents.
+The contents of a gem will never change, so the storage should be treated as read-only except to remove yanked gems.

+It will be necessary to store a manifest that indexes all the files in the gem, their size, checksum, and other information.
+While file contents will never change, the calculated information inside the manifest may need to be updated as our information about the usage of this feature improves or other needs arise.
+Making this information queryable will improve the feature.
+Therefore, it makes sense to use the database to store the manifest information.

 # Drawbacks

+Why should we _not_ do this?
+Please consider the impact on existing users, on the documentation, on the integration of this feature with other existing and planned features, on the impact on existing apps, etc.

+There are tradeoffs to choosing any path, please attempt to identify them here.

+---

+## Storage size

+Initial back of the napkin math landed on about 3TB of storage for the current know sizes of hosted rubygems, assuming about 80% compression ratio and 20% duplicates or binaries that can be thrown out.

+A first look at some of the largest gems seems to indicate that removing binaries (such as images) would save a significant amount of space out of the largest gems.
+It's not clear if this space savings would result in a significant change in expanded size.

+We could approach expanding the gems progressively, allowing only the smallest gems to be expanded at first and checking space usage.
+We could also filter for plain text file times and exclude anything other than plain text.

+## Potential for abuse

 There is potential for abuse.
 If rubygems.org now serves public versions of any file that anyone uploads, supported by an edge cache with high availability, it could enable bad actors to host highly available files for free.
 While this is already possible on github and in many places on the internet, it may become difficult or impossible to discover abuses.
 Rubygems.org currently only serves compressed archives uploaded as gems, so this change opens a new avenue for storing almost any file of any size.